Hitlers Zweites Buch (1928): United Kingdom

 In Zweites Buch, Hitler called for an Anglo-German alliance based on political expediency as well as the notion that the two Germanic powers were natural allies.
 Hitler argued that the alleged British striving for a balance of power leading to an Anglo-German alliance would not conflict with his goal of Germany being the dominant continental power because it was wrong to believe that "England fought every hegemonic power immediately", but rather was prepared to accept dominant states whose aims were "obviously and purely continental in nature".
 Hitler went on to write that "Of course no one in Britain will conclude an alliance for the good of Germany, but only in the furtherance of British interests."
 Nonetheless, because Hitler believed that there was an ongoing struggle between the "Jewish invasion" and the "old British tradition" for the control of the United Kingdom, Hitler believed the chances for Anglo-German alliance to be good provided the "Jewish invasion" was resisted successfully.
 Hitler hedged somewhat, however, by claiming that:

 The instincts of Anglo-Saxondom are still so sharp and alive that one cannot speak of a complete victory of Jewry, but rather, in part the latter is still forced to adjust its interests to those of the English.
 If the Jew were to triumph in England, English interests would recede into the background....
 [But] if the Briton triumphs then a shift of England's attitude vis-à-vis Germany can still take place."

-English publication history
+Publication history

-A translation by Salvator Attanasio was published in 1961, as Hitler's Secret Book, with an introduction by Telford Taylor.
-A translation by Krista Smith was published in 2003, as Hitler's Second Book, edited by Gerhard Weinberg.
+The German text of the book was originally published in Munich, Germany in 1961 by the Institute for Contemporary History.
+It was edited and annotated by Gerhard Weinberg.
+An English translation by Salvator Attanasio was published by Grove Press in 1961, as Hitler's Secret Book, with an introduction by Telford Taylor, who was a prosecutor at the Nuremberg trials.
+This hasty and inaccurate edition fell out of print, but was republished by Random House in 1987; this also went out of print.

+A new translation by Krista Smith was published in 2003 by Enigma Books, a small press, under the title Hitler's Second Book, once again edited by Weinberg.